UNNC-Fab/2025-1-YANBING/docs/course/Week2/Week2.md

 ![p10](/images/image10.png)

-The code is as follows:
+The code is as follows1:

 ```bash
 #define TrigPin A0